jupyter/nbformat/RELEASING.md

 npm publish
 ```

-Note for JavaScript developers -- `bump2version` updates the version in `package.json`.
+Note for JavaScript developers -- `hatch` updates the version in `package.json`.